 The Information and Reference Services Department offers a variety of programs, classes and materials.
 The outreach program serves two local retirement communities and the home bound.
-The literacy program offers English as a Second Language (ESL) for all ages with skilled tutors and convenient class meeting times.
+The literacy program offers English as a Second Language (ESL) for adults with skilled tutors and convenient class meeting times.
 We offer many technology classes at the beginner and intermediate level.

 Nancy L. – Information and Reference Services Manager